Hometown: Santa Barbara, Calif.

 From 2007-2011 reigned with Dalhausser as the AVP Tour champions.

-DID YOU KNOW Currently partnered with Stafford Slick (2015-present), reached the semifinals of the FIVB World Tour opener in Fuzhou, China - the best among the U.S. men.
+Currently partnered with Stafford Slick (2015-present), debuted as a team at FIVB World Tour opener in Fuzhou, China - finished fourth, the best among the U.S. men.

 Played in nine international events with Theo Brunner between 2013 and 14.
 The duo won two NORCECA Continental Tour stops in 2014 (Cayman Islands, Varadero) and played in five FIVB Grand Slams and one Open.